solex/django-odesk/README.rst

 to authorize your app, if they use it for the first time.

 The `AuthenticationMiddleware` populates the `request` with `odesk_user` attribute.
-It is an instance of `ODeskUser` class with an interface similar to `django.contrib.auth.models.User`.
+It is an instance of `OdeskUser` class with an interface similar to `django.contrib.auth.models.User`.
 For non-authenticated user `request.odesk_user` is an instance of `django.contrib.auth.models.AnonymousUser`